tfsaggregator/aggregator-cli/README.md

 The Service Principal must have Contributor permission to the Azure Subscription or, in alternative, pre-create the Resource Group in Azure and give the service account Contributor permission to the Resource Group.
-![Permission on existing Resource Group](doc/contributor-on-rg.png) If you go this route, remember add the `--resourceGroup` to all commands requiring an instance, otherwise the `instance` parameter adds an `aggregator-` prefixe to find the Resource Group.
+![Permission on existing Resource Group](doc/contributor-on-rg.png) If you go this route, remember add the `--resourceGroup` to all commands requiring an instance, otherwise the `instance` parameter adds an `aggregator-` prefix to find the Resource Group.